RESTful API “A new hope”

 Now on running the policy I get notified straight away that an Incident has been created.

 On clicking the link above it takes me directly into the newly raised Incident.

-With the incident raised this brings this blog to a close.
+With the incident raised, this brings this blog to a close.
 Hopefully, this blog outlined how quick and clean using the new RESTful API is to integrate with the Atlassian JIRA Service Desk.
-With a RESTful Data Model and it’s associated methods now supplied as standard from IBM Netcool Impact 18.104.22.168 onward.
-These new features open up many exciting prospects to integrate the Netcool suite with a myriad of service desks that have RESTful API’s.
+With a RESTful Data Model and its associated methods now supplied as standard from IBM Netcool Impact 22.214.171.124 onward.
+These new features open up many exciting prospects to integrate the Netcool suite with a myriad of service desks that have RESTful APIs.
 Please note that as with all things IBM please check that you have the required licenses in place before integrating Impact with an external service desk.
-If you have any questions on this subject please feel free to contact me at neil.richards@orb-data.